gridonic/coding/guidelines/css/README.md

 ### Format

-- Use soft tabs with **4** (four) spaces, they're the only way to guarantee code renders the same in any environment.
+- Use soft tabs with **4** (four) spaces, they’re the only way to guarantee code renders the same in any environment.
 - When grouping selectors, keep individual selectors to a single line.
 - Include one space before the opening brace of declaration blocks for legibility.
 - Place closing braces of declaration blocks on a new line.
 - Use double quotes consistently.
 - Include one space after `:` for each declaration.
 - Each declaration should appear on its own line for more accurate error reporting.
 - End all declarations with a semi-colon.
-The last declaration's is optional, but your code is more error prone without it.
+The last declaration’s is optional, but your code is more error prone without it.
 - Comma-separated property values should include a space after each comma (e.g., `box-shadow`).
 - Include spaces after commas *within* `rgb()`, `rgba()`, `hsl()`, `hsla()`, or `rect()` values.
 - Prefix property values or color parameters with a leading zero (e.g., `0.5` instead of `.5` and `-0.5px` instead of `-.5px`).